Gepardec/SoaTV/README.md

 SoaTV
 =====

-Demo for presenting JBoss middleware products
+Demo for presenting JBoss middleware products.

+For background information see [concept](doc/concept.md)